The heat kernel on the diagonal for a compact metric graph: Edge trace formula

 \section{Edge trace formula}

-As noted in \S\ref{prelim.sec}, the path sum formula for the heat kernel is closely related to an earlier trace formula due to Roth \cite{Roth:1984}.
-In Roth's statement, a \emph{cycle} is defined as an equivalence class of closed, oriented paths on $G$, excluding trivial paths.
-A path is closed if its initial and final vertices match, and paths are equivalent if they are related by cyclic permutation of the bonds.
+In Roth's statement of the heat trace formula \cite{Roth:1984}, a \emph{cycle} is defined as an equivalence class of closed, oriented paths on $G$, excluding trivial paths.
+A path is closed if its initial and final vertices match, and two paths are equivalent if they are related by cyclic permutation of the bonds.
 A cycle is \emph{primitive} if it cannot be written as the iteration of a smaller cycle.
 Let $\calC$ denote the set of primitive cycles of $G$.

 \begin{theorem}[Roth] For a compact metric graph $G$ with $V$ vertices and $E$ edges,

 \end{theorem}

 Using the path sum formula for the heat kernel, we can develop a variant of the trace formula which is localized to a specific edge.
 As in the previous section, we focus on a single edge ${\bf e}$ of length $a$, with eigenfunctions represented by \eqref{psi.amp} as functions of $x \in [0,a]$.
 In particular, the restrictions of the eigenfunctions to ${\bf e}$ determine a sequence of amplitudes $b_j({\bf e})>0$.